konapun/HomegrownMVC/README.md

 A very small MVC framework minus the M and the V

 ### Rationale
-This is a micro MVC framework (well, barely even a framework) born out of necessity as I tried to make a legacy project I inherited more manageable.
+This is a router/controller framework (well, barely even a framework) born out of necessity as I tried to make a legacy project
+I inherited more manageable.
 It only defines a router and base controller since the project already had models and views.
 As a result, it should work with any templating system and DBAL.